Skip to main content

 Ephemeral vs. Session mode

 By default, each fetch() call runs in ephemeral mode.
-Cookies and connection state are isolated per call.
 This is a good fit for one-off requests.
 For multi-step flows (like login sequences), use sessions to persist state.

 ScenarioRecommendedWhy

-One-off request, no cookie carryoverEphemeral (default)Fresh TLS/cookie jar per call
+One-off request, no cookie carryoverEphemeral (default)Request context is isolated per call

 Parallel jobs that must stay isolatedEphemeral or per-job sessionAvoid cross-talk between tasks